jehanzaib084/OnlineAddressBook/README.md

 - **View Contacts**: View a list of all contacts with their details.
 - **Delete Contact**: Delete a contact from the address book.
 - **Responsive Design**: The address book is responsive and works well on various screen sizes.
+- **User Authentication**: Secure login system for administrators to manage the address book.
+- **Session Management**: User sessions with a 10-minute timeout.

 ## Technologies Used